CVidrio/ffa-framework/docs/uncertainty-quantification.md

 The sample bootstrap is a flexible method for uncertainty quantification that works with all probability models and parameter estimation methods.
 Let $n$ be the size of the original dataset.

 1. Draw $N_{\text{sim}}$ bootstrap samples of size $n$ from the selected probability distribution.
-2. Fit a probability distribution to each bootstrap sample.
-For consistency, we use the same [model selection method](model-selection.md) and [parameter estimation method](parameter-estimation.md) as before.
+2. Fit a probability distribution to each bootstrap sample using the same [model selection method](model-selection.md) and [parameter estimation method](parameter-estimation.md) that was used to generate the original distribution.
 3. Compute the quantiles for each of the bootstrapped distributions.
 4. Generate confidence intervals using the mean and variance of the bootstrapped quantiles .

+### Handling Non-Stationarity

+If the selected probability distribution is non-stationary, the quantiles for the bootstrapped distributions change in time.
+Therefore, the confidence intervals vary with time as well.
+Luckily, it is computationally inexpensive to determine the set of confidence intervals from the bootstrap distributions.
+Therefore, the FFA framework will report the confidence intervals for *all years* in the dataset by default when using the sample bootstrap quantification method.

 ## Regula-Falsi Profile Likelihood (RFPL)